Here Are Need-To-Know Food Truck Costs (and How to Save Money)

 In food trucks, as in real estate, location is everything.
 So if you’re trying to decide where to start your food truck, think critically about whether your city’s permit and licensing fees — on top of all the other costs associated with your business — are cost prohibitive.

 The cost of renting vs. buying a food truck

 Perhaps the biggest (and priciest) question new food truck entrepreneurs face is whether to rent or buy their vehicle.
+And this will deeply effect food truck costs.
 New, made-to-order trucks can cost anywhere from $75,000 to $150,000, according to Restaurant MBA, and they take months to build.